 I use a lot of lemons, but I don’t always have them handy.
-When the mood strikes at 8 Pm whip up a batch of lemon cookies and not a fresh lemon to be found in the house, in steps lemon juice powder.
+When the mood strikes at 8 p.m. to whip up a batch of lemon cookies, and no fresh lemon is in the house, lemon juice powder steps in.
 The powder is a shelf-stable product and should be in every lemon lover’s pantry.

 For more tips check out this post about stocking a cooking for one kitchen.